10+ Surefire Ways to Sabotage Membership Growth & Engagement

 To start with, 97 percent of educated Americans use a smartphone.
 These are your members.
 If you’re not offering a mobile app, you're making it harder for your members to engage with you.
 You’re missing an opportunity to stay top of mind with your members.
 You’re making it harder to keep them engaged.

-There are plenty of plug-and-play options out there that offer a white label membership app.
-But another quick and inexpensive way to get you into the mobile space fast is with a white label member discount program.
+There are plenty of plug-and-play options out there that offer a white-label membership app.
+But another quick and inexpensive way to get you into the mobile space fast is with a white-label member discount program.
 This popular member benefit adds real money-saving value to your suite of benefits.
-Members simply login and the app uses the phone’s GPS to find nearby discounts.
+Members simply log in and the app uses the phone’s GPS to find nearby discounts.
 Members then show their phones at the point of sale to save money.

 Honorable mention